grafana/grafana/docs/sources/alerting/configure-notifications/create-notification-policy.md

 Notification policies determine how alerts are routed to contact points.

-Policies have a tree structure and each policy can have one or more nested policies.
+Policies have a tree structure and each policy can have one or more child policies.
 Each policy, except for the default policy, can also match specific alert labels.

-Each alert is evaluated by the default policy and subsequently by each nested policy.
+Each alert is evaluated by the default policy and subsequently by each child policy.

-If the **Continue matching subsequent sibling nodes** option is enabled for a nested policy, evaluation continues even after one or more matches.
+If the **Continue matching subsequent sibling nodes** option is enabled for a child policy, evaluation continues even after one or more matches.
 A parent policy’s configuration settings and contact point information govern the behavior of an alert that does not match any of the nested policies.
 A default policy governs any alert that does not match a nested policy.

 You can configure Grafana-managed notification policies as well as notification policies for an external Alertmanager data source.